old-storyai/NLP/README.md

         "Send me flowers at 6:32PM this month", (match, transformation) => {
             // This function is called when a
-            // rule is respected
+            // rule is met
         },
         (nonMatch) => {
             // This function is called with all
-            // the parts that don't match any rule
+            // the parts that don't meet any rule
         },
         [
             (unit, num) => {